Tessi-Tms/TmsMediaBundle/README.md

 Using gaufrette service
 =======================

-To handle the storage layer we are using Gaufrette, you can have a look on its documentation in order to configure your storage [Gaufrette bundle](https://github.com/KnpLabs/Gaufrette.git).
+To handle the storage layer we are using [Gaufrette bundle](https://github.com/KnpLabs/Gaufrette.git).

 Using vichUploader service